aliufukyaman/zipper/README.md

 ![Zipper](https://github.com/sebastiandev/zipper/blob/master/logo.png)

+( encryption and decryption with password option is added and a bug fixed)

 C++ wrapper around minizip compression library

 **Zipper**'s goal is to bring the power and simplicity of minizip to a more object oriented/c++ user friendly library.